 Participation in this national study is voluntary.
 However, your school’s participation is crucial because the invited schools are part of a nationally representative, scientifically selected sample and the information they provide is important for us to be able to describe the national school climate.
 Participating schools will be provided with an iPad tablet computer to aid in the coordination and administration of the data collection.

-If your school chooses to participate, one class of students from each eligible grade (up to four grades) will be randomly selected to take the student survey.
-Two teachers from each eligible grade (up to four grades) will be randomly selected to take the instructional staff survey.
+We understand that schools are very busy.
+If your school chooses to participate, we are asking for participation from one class of students from each eligible grade offered within your school (grades 5, 7, and 11) and two teachers from each eligible grade offered within your school (grades 5, 7, and 11).
 The principal will also be invited to complete the noninstructional staff survey.

 You may also choose to have this survey administered to all of your students in grades 5-12, teachers, and noninstructional staff.
 If you choose this option, you will receive a report presenting valid and reliable measures of your school climate.
 The report would be available after the completion of the national study.
 If your school has already planned to conduct your own data collection using the EDSCLS platform from December 2016 to June 2017, we would like to work with you to transfer the school data from our collection to your school so that the respondents will not need to answer the same surveys twice.